py-nonlinopt/ipyopt/README.md

   Ipopt is built using various third-party libraries.
 Different machines may have different set of libraries.
-You should try to locate these dependencies and indicate them when compiling pyipopt.
-This is just a limitation of dynamic linking libraries and is not related to Pyipopt.
-Please do not report a missing symbol error as a "bug" to me unless you are 100% sure it is the problem of pyipopt.
+You should try to locate these dependencies and indicate them when compiling IPyOpt.
+This is just a limitation of dynamic linking libraries and is not related to IPyOpt.
+Please do not report a missing symbol error as a "bug" to me unless you are 100% sure it is the problem of IPyOpt.

 ## Contact